Facts about Santa Claus

 Santa Claus Biography

-Santa Claus is the mythical figure who delivers toys to children around the world each year on Christmas Eve.
-According to legend, Santa Claus lives at the North Pole and oversees a toy workshop run by busy elves.
-Each December 24th, on the eve of the celebration of the birth of Jesus, Santa is said to fly around the world delivering his toys in a sled pulled by eight reindeer: Blitzen, Comet, Cupid, Dancer, Dasher, Donder (or Donner), Prancer, and Vixen.
+According to the legend most common in North America, Santa Claus lives at the North Pole and oversees a toy workshop run by busy elves.
+Each December 24th, on the eve of the celebration of the birth of Jesus of Nazareth, Santa is said to fly around the world delivering his toys in a magical flying sled pulled by eight reindeer: Blitzen, Comet, Cupid, Dancer, Dasher, Donder (or Donner), Prancer, and Vixen.
 (A ninth reindeer with a shiny nose, Rudolph, was introduced in Gene Autry’s 1949 country music hit “Rudolph the Red-Nosed Reindeer.”)